Inspired breakthroughs that nurture real-world results.

 Gynecologic Cancer Research Endowment

-Founded and initially funded by Dr. Michael Finan, Dr. Eddie Reed and Dr. Rodney Rocconi, the Gynecologic Cancer Research Endowment was created in order to support basic research, clinical trials and outreach.
+Founded and initially funded by Dr. Michael Finan, the late Dr. Eddie Reed and Dr. Rodney Rocconi, the Gynecologic Cancer Research Endowment was created in order to support basic research, clinical trials and outreach.
 This endowment solicits donations from private and corporate entities as well as through various community fundraisers, among them our annual “GO RUN” Gynecologic Oncology 5K and Fun Run, which attracts thousands of participants and has raised in excess of $200,000 to support gynecologic cancer research at MCI.

 The Gynecologic Oncology staff can be contacted at (251) 665-8000.